- Average Height: 9 to 11 inches

 Diet and Nutrition

 All cat breeds, including Norwegian Forest Cats, are carnivores.
-“I think cats should eat a combination of canned food and dry kibble from brands that are AAFCO-approved,” says Jeffrey.
+“I think cats should eat a combination of canned food and dry kibble from brands that [meet AAFCO guidelines],” says Jeffrey.

 The Association of American Feed Control Officials (AAFCO) is an organization that determines whether a pet food is complete and balanced for optimal nutritional benefit.
-An AAFCO-approved product will have a nutritional adequacy statement on the label.
+A product that meets AAFCO guidelines will have a nutritional adequacy statement on the label.